olober76/NLP-IndStudycase/README.md

 - Conducting NLP analysis on Indonesian text.
 - Utilizing transfer learning for predictions.
 - Employing Support Vector Machines (SVM) for classification tasks.
+- analyze the Indonesian Sentences wether is it positive or negative sentences

 ## Models and References